cran/AgroR/README.md

  - `DIC`: Completely randomized design
  - `DBC`: Randomized block design
  - `DQL`: Latin square design

+*Analysis of simple experiments with an additional treatment for quantitative factor*

+ - `dic.ad`: Completely randomized design with an additional treatment for quantitative factor
+ - `dbc.ad`: Randomized block design with an additional treatment for quantitative factor

 *Analysis of simple experiments in DIC and DBC by generalized linear model (Binomial or Poisson)*

  - `DIC.glm`: Completely randomized design by glm